krupt/spring-boot-starter-jsonrpc/README.md

 ```

-All the public methods with only one parameter are collected by JSON RPC Engine and can be accessed through HTTP API.
+All the public methods with one or none parameters are collected by JSON RPC Engine and can be accessed through HTTP API.
 If you want to hide beans' public methods, you need to mark the target method with `@NoJsonRpcMethod` annotation.

+If you want specific exception handling, add bean that implements com.github.krupt.jsonrpc.exception.JsonRpcExceptionHandler.

 ---